dustbringer/dustbringer.github.io/src/markdown/notes/2023-03-18-cat-theory-universal-property.md

 **Definition.** [Reihl[^2], Definition 2.3.3 (page 62)]
 Let $\mathcal{C}$ be a category.
 A *universal property* of an object $c \in \mathcal{C}$ is expressed by a representable functor $F: \mathcal{C} \to \cat{Set}$ and an element $x \in Fc$ that defines a natural isomorphism $\mathcal{C}(c,-) \cong F$ by the Yoneda Lemma.
 The dual has the natural isomorphism $\mathcal{C}(-,c) \cong F$.

 We call $c$ the *universal object*, $x$ the *universal element* and say that $(x,c)$ has the *universal property* expressed by $F$. [^3]

+> **Note.** This is directly transcribed from the book, and the names do not line up.
+The correspondence appears in "Terminology and notation" below.

 ## Thoughts